• Bolivia certified-Organic Improved Walikeewa (hybrid, Amelonado) Unroasted Cacao Beans.. Available at Continental (NJ) & Salisbury, (MA)NEW ARRIVAL!

 • Description

 Arrived in December 2022.
 Packed at origin in 50-kilo GrainPro® bags.
+New Crop arriving March 2024.

-Unfortunately, unless you buy 5+ FULL (110 lbs.) bags we are forced to pass a warehouse fee of $49 per bag.
-It is cheaper to ship 5+ ( without a warehouse fee) bags via truck (LTL), anywhere.
+Unfortunately, unless you buy 4+ FULL (110 lbs.) bags we are forced to pass a warehouse fee of $49 per bag.
+It is cheaper to ship 4+ ( without a warehouse fee) bags via truck (LTL), anywhere.
 This does not apply to smaller orders.

 These certified-organic cacao beans were grown and processed in our centralized fermentation plant in the community of Buena Vista, near Sapecho, Palos Blancos, Alto Beni , Bolivia.
 They are certified organic by Control Union NL at origin and Baystate Organic Certifiers in the US.

 ABC's cacao business started in 2009, when Alex Whitmore, founder and CEO of Taza Chocolate in Somerville, MA, contacted us to help his company source organic Bolivian cacao.
 At that point, we knew a lot about Bolivia and Bolivian coffee, but nothing about cacao.
 Alex has been an excellent teacher and in 2010, we sourced Taza Chocolate's first shipment of direct-trade, organic cacao from Palos Blancos, in Alto Beni region of Bolivia.
-Because of Taza's changing product mix, we no longer supply Taza Chocolate.
-We now sell our cocoa beans directly to Chocolatiers worldwide in North AMerica Europe and Japan.
+Because of Taza's changing product mix, and our high costs, we no longer supply Taza Chocolate.
+We now sell our cocoa beans directly to Chocolatiers worldwide in North America Europe and Japan.

 2014 was our first full year of operations at the Alto Beni Cacao Co., our project aiming to revolutionize the Bolivian cacao industry by building the first-in-country centralized cacao fermentation plant, and nursery program for high-quality Bolivian cacao seedlings.
 VALFARM's cacao business started in 2009, when Alex Whitmore, founder and CEO of Taza Chocolate in Somerville, MA, contacted us to help his company source organic Bolivian cacao.
 At that point, we knew a lot about Bolivia and Bolivian coffee, but nothing about cacao.
 Alex has been an excellent teacher and in 2010, we sourced Taza Chocolate's first shipment of direct-trade, organic cacao from the Palos Blancos, Alto Beni region of Bolivia.
 Because of Taza's changing product mix, we no longer work with Taza Chocolate.
 We now sell our cocoa beans directly to Chocolatiers worldwide in North AMerica Europe and Japan.
 2023 is our nineth year of cacao improvement and processing in our centralized plant in the Buena Vista community.